 Sarah Ruden was raised in the United Methodist Church and is a “convinced Friend” or Quaker convert of twenty years’ standing.
 She holds a Ph.D. in Classical Philology from Harvard University and an M.A. from the Johns Hopkins Writing Seminars.
 She has taught Latin, English, and writing at Harvard, Yale, and the University of Cape Town, and has been a tutor for the South African Education and Environment Project, an education-enrichment nonprofit in Cape Town.
 She was a scholar in residence for three years at Yale Divinity School and a Guggenheim fellow, and is now a visiting scholar at Brown University.

 She is a poet, translator, essayist, and popularizer of Biblical linguistics.
 A collection of her poetry, Other Places (William Waterman Publications, 1995, later distributed by HarperCollins) won the South African Central News Agency Literary Award, and her poems appear in The National Review and religious periodicals.
 She made use of her experience in publishing several book-length translations of pagan literature to write Paul among the People: The Apostle Reinterpreted and Reimagined in His Own Time (Knopf, 2010).
-Augustine’s Confessions: A New Translation from Random House/Penguin in 2016 and The Face of Water: A Translator on Beauty and Meaning in the Bible is forthcoming from Knopf in February 2017.
+A new translation of Aeschylus’ Oresteia, a Classical Greek tragedy trilogy, is forthcoming soon from The Modern Library.
+Augustine’s Confessions: A New Translation (Random House/Penguin) and The Face of Water: A Translator on Beauty and Meaning in the Bible (Knopf/Pantheon) will both appear in 2017.